gvwilson/codebender/05_start/index.md

     -   Most people neither support nor oppose most innovations
     -   Most changes eventually languish even if they aren't officially abandoned

+> There are other frameworks for thinking about organizational change.
+> For example, the one presented in [Heath & Heath 2010](b:Heath2010)
+> analyzes it in terms of the conflict between our rational side,
+> our emotional side,
+> and our circumstances.

 <div class="exercise" markdown="1">

 ### Exercise